-You likely know about biotin for hair growth and that's because it works—particularly if you're already deficient in it, which may be a reason your hair hasn't seemed to grow in the past.
+You likely know about biotin for hair growth and that's because many claim that it's worked wonders for their locks.
 "Biotin is amazing for hair growth when you’re consistent, along with other B vitamins," says Cristina.

 You can take biotin capsules, or we recommend a hair, skin, and nail supplement that combines biotin with other vitamins, minerals, and botanical ingredients to benefit your skin health and nail strength at the same time that you're targeting hair growth.

 Beyond biotin, consuming enough protein in your diet is very important for hair growth.
-Hair strands are composed mostly of protein, and thus need adequate protein from a well-balanced diet in order to grow.
-"Meat, fish, and eggs contain the necessary proteins for hair growth, along with iron, which is also beneficial," says Cristina. " If you don't eat those foods because you're vegan or vegetarian, she recommends taking iron pills and fish oil pills, and ensuring you are consuming enough plant-based protein.
+Hair strands need adequate protein from a well-balanced diet in order to grow: "Meat, fish, and eggs contain the necessary proteins for hair growth, along with iron, which is also beneficial," says Cristina.
+If you don't eat those foods because you're vegan or vegetarian, she recommends taking iron pills and fish oil pills, and ensuring you are consuming enough plant-based protein.